Ivan Edwards

-Ivan Edwards FRSA is an American doctor, of Ugandan-European heritage, a former pastor, and a US Air Force Reserve flight surgeon, currently serving at the rank of lieutenant colonel.
+Ivan Edwards is an American doctor, of Ugandan-European heritage, a former pastor, and a US Air Force Reserve flight surgeon, currently serving at the rank of lieutenant colonel.
 He was involved in a community activist role in a neighborhood of Nashua, New Hampshire, and later organized a movement that opposed the sale of a historic cemetery in Uganda.
+He is a writer and poet.
 He participates in public speaking.
 He is CEO and founder of Jovana Rehabilitation Medicine & Pain and IEME LLC, both located in San Antonio, Texas.

 Background and education

 Edwards is of mixed Ugandan/European descent and experienced racial bias because of his multiracial background.
 He lived in Uganda throughout the dictatorship reign of Idi Amin – a time of tribulation in which he experienced human rights abuses he described as "a common practice in the bloody dictator’s regime."
 In the late 1980s, he emigrated to the USA as part of the diaspora.
 His emigration was "in search for a better life, and an opportunity to develop [his] potential."

 Edwards completed his university and medical school education in the United States, including an internship in internal medicine at Eastern Virginia Medical School in Norfolk and a residency in physical medicine and rehabilitation at the University of Texas Health Science Center at San Antonio.
 He is a board certified physiatrist with a specialty focus on neuro-rehabilitation and pain management, and promotes "a holistic approach to healthcare."

 He accepted a direct commission as a medical officer in the US Air Force Reserve and had other additional specialized training at the Air Force School of Aerospace Medicine to become a flight surgeon.